Technology is great, isn’t it?

 That stuff was only meant for submarines!

-But here they are – the best fish finders for kayaks in 2021.
+But here they are – the best fishing finders for kayaks in 2023.
 Nemo has nowhere to hide.

 Let’s dive in.